 Biography

-I was born in Maracaibo, Venezuela, a very warm, colorful, coastal city with cultural and geographical importance for the development of the region.
-With no doubts, one of the most beautiful countries on the planet, not only for the natural and economic resources, but also for our lovely and diverse people.
-I grew up having all kind of pets and my love for animals determined that I wanted to be a veterinarian since kindergarten.
-I am so thankful for the wonderful opportunities I have had in my veterinary medicine career and personal life
+I was born in Maracaibo, Venezuela, a very warm, colorful, coastal city with a great cultural and geographical importance for the development of the region.
+With no doubts, Venezuela is one of the most beautiful countries on Earth, not only for the natural and economic resources, but also for our lovely and diverse people.
+I grew up having all kinds of pets and my love for animals determined that I wanted to be a veterinarian since I was in kindergarten.
+I am truly thankful to God for his blessings, for the wonderful opportunities in my veterinary medicine career and personal life.

 Research Interests